menghanl/release-note-gen/README.md

 # release-note-gen

-`release-note-gen` generates release notes for a release from closed github PRs.
+`release-note-gen` generates release notes for a release from closed github PRs within the corresponding release milestone.
+For example, PRs that should be included in release note for 1.7.0 are all set to milestone "1.7 Release".
-It uses all closed PRs labelled as part of the release to generate the note.

 For each closed PR, it generates one line release note in for form of:
 ```